 - Personal loan assistance.
 Borrowers should reach out to their lenders to see what financial assistance is available for personal loan payments.

 Federal and state mortgage assistance programs can help homeowners struggling to make their mortgage payments, including those affected by the coronavirus.
 But let your first step be a call to your lender to explain your situation and learn about relief programs you might be eligible for.
+And make sure you understand the full cost of deferring repayments before you sign up.

 Ask an Expert